WebApiAdaptor in Syncfusion Angular Grid Component

 Ensure your API service is configured to handle CORS (Cross-Origin Resource Sharing) if necessary.

-You can find the complete sample for the WebApiAdaptor in GitHub link.
+You can find the complete sample for the WebApiAdaptor in the GitHub repository.

 Handling searching operation

-To handle search operation, implement search logic on the server side according to the received OData-formatted query.
+To handle search operations, implement search logic on the server side according to the received OData-formatted query.

 // GET: api/Orders